Mariners’ advantage — picking early in each round — lessened in MLB draft shortened by coronavirus

 Well, a quantity of players, some who develop into real prospects and big-league players, at a reduced cost.
 The amateur draft is the most economically efficient way to consistently accumulate talent.

-Baseball has always had one of the most expansive drafts in terms of quantity of players selected.
+Baseball always has had one of the most expansive drafts in terms of quantity of players selected.
 For most of the draft’s existence, there was no limit of rounds, and teams could pick as long as they wanted.
 The Yankees drafted 100 players in 1996.
 In 1998, MLB limited the draft to 50 rounds and lowered it to 40 in 2012.
 Last year, there were 1,217 players drafted.
 This season there will be 161.

 As part of the spring agreement, the 2021 draft will be limited to 20 rounds.
-And there is belief in baseball that the collective-bargaining agreement following the 2021 season will keep the draft around 20-25 rounds, particularly with the expected contraction of 40 minor-league affiliates.
+And there is belief in baseball that the collective-bargaining agreement following the 2021 season will keep the draft around 20 to 25 rounds, particularly with the expected contraction of 40 minor-league affiliates.

-There is some logic to reducing the draft to 20-25 rounds.
+There is some logic to reducing the draft to 20 to 25 rounds.
 Recent draft strategy is to take high-school players in later rounds, though there is a slim chance of signing them.
 But the added rounds allow teams to get creative with bonuses and take chances on players.

 “What really hurts is the ‘tweener’ high-school guy that makes that big jump, maybe a cold-weather kid or a guy that we had some interest in during the summer,” Hunter said.
-“A guy that, if he gains a few pounds gets a little stronger, maybe a little tick-up off in velocity — there’s always a handful of players like that every year.
+“A guy that, if he gains a few pounds, gets a little stronger, maybe a little tick up in velocity — there’s always a handful of players like that every year.
 But in this case it’s really hard to decide if the trend is going in the right direction without being able to see them play, especially the colder-weather kids that didn’t even get to start.”

-An extensive study by the Society for American Baseball Research in 2017 examined drafts from 1996-2011.
+An extensive study by the Society for American Baseball Research in 2017 examined drafts from 1996 to 2011.
 A total of 2,540 players drafted in the first five rounds signed contracts.
 Of that group, 1,200 went on to play at the MLB level — a percentage of 47.2.

 While the decreasing percentages were expected, there is still value in a player from the lower selections making it to the big leagues and contributing, even for just one season.
-The percentage of those players drafted and signed who played more than three seasons in MLB was 9 percent for Rounds 6-10, 5.2 percent for Rounds 11-15 and 4.4 percent for Rounds 16-20.
+The percentage of those players drafted and signed who played more than three seasons in MLB was 9% for Rounds 6-10, 5.2% for Rounds 11-15 and 4.4% for Rounds 16-20.

 Mariners general manager Jerry Dipoto and director of scouting Tom Allison were with the Diamondbacks when they selected Paul Goldschmidt in the eighth round out of Texas State University.
 Two-time reigning Cy Young Award winner Jacob deGrom was a ninth-round pick out of Stetson University in 2010.
 Red Sox slugger J.D.
-Martinez was a 20th-round pick by the Astros in 2009.
+Martinez was a 20th-round choice by the Astros in 2009.
 The 17th round of the draft produced All-Star center fielder Lorenzo Cain (2004) and catcher Russell Martin (2002).

 The Mariners have had their share of late-round successes.
 Alvin Davis, the man dubbed Mr. Mariner, was a sixth-round pick out of Arizona State in 1982.
 Seattle also selected future All-Star pitcher Mike Hampton, who generated 28.2 career WAR, in the sixth round of the 1990 draft.
 But Hampton was traded to the Astros with Mike Felder for failed prized prospect Eric Anthony in 1993.
 Closer J.J.
-Putz, who had 101 saves for Seattle in six seasons, was a sixth-round pick out of Michigan in 1999.
+Putz, who had 101 saves for Seattle in six seasons, was a sixth-round choice out of Michigan in 1999.

 In terms of career WAR, right-handed pitcher Derek Lowe was the highest accumulating player of the Mariners picks in Rounds 6-40 over the years.
-Lowe was taken in the eighth round of the 1991 draft out of Dearborn, Michigan.
+Lowe was taken in the eighth round of the 1991 draft out of Dearborn, Mich.
 Unfortunately for the Mariners, his success came as a member of the Red Sox after he was traded with catcher Jason Varitek in 1997 for reliever Heathcliff Slocumb.

 Raul Ibanez was perhaps the Mariners’ best late-round success story.
 He was taken in the 36th round of the 1992 draft as a catcher.
 After struggling to make and stay in the big leagues with Seattle, he found success in Kansas City while playing on an everyday basis.
 He returned to Seattle in 2004 and played five more seasons.
 He finished with more than 2,000 hits and a 20.4 career WAR.